libis/omeka_s_alamire/modules/SearchSolr/README.md

 sudo systemctl restart solr
 ```

-Important: don't forget to remove the previous lines from the shell or browser
-history.

 Of course, the user `omeka_admin` and the password should be set in the config
 of the core in the Solr page inside Omeka.